 This is another blog, long overdue.
-I see many babies with eczema and I feel I need to give you parents a few pointers to help your little bubba’s itch a little less.
+I see many babies with eczema and I feel I need to give you a few pointers to help your little bubba’s itch a little less.

 What is eczema?

 It is an inflammatory process and can affect up to 1 in 3 babies and children, so it’s an extremely prevalent chronic atopic condition.
 It can last a long time and in some cases is a chronic disease, i.e. it is always present.
 It presents as irritated and mainly dry skin, however, there are different types of eczema and they all react differently to treatments.
 It depends on the type of eczema and if it’s wet or dry as to how its best treated.
 There is not a one size fits all approach.
 Babies usually grow out of it by childhood.
 Their skin repairs itself so well there is usually no permanent scarring.
 However, teenagers and adults will generally have this as a lifelong condition.